 Course creators use all types of media to diversify learning materials and facilitate learning.
 Until recently, it was borderline impossible to create immersive learning experiences.

 Virtual Reality tech offers the solution to this problem.
 VR enabled online courses to allow students to learn hands-on.
+Golf simulators, flight simulators, and other devices create a VR space to let users learn through their experience of an artificially-made environment.
 Schools can now deliver immersive experiences and enable students to learn complex operations while keeping the costs at a minimum.

 5. User-Generated Learning Content

 User-generated learning content is just formal jargon for something that has been around for decades.
 It refers to spreading relevant personal knowledge to peers.
 It’s something that often takes place during meetings, team building, and conferences.

 In the future, we can expect to see course creators using the natural creation of user-generated learning content within e-Learning courses.
 Thanks to Tin Can API, it has become easier to track, record, and store the learning efforts of every individual.

 Incorporating these materials in courses can help deliver the most relevant information to students.